 Directory Information Public Notice

 The Family Educational Rights and Privacy Act (FERPA), a federal law, requires that the university, with certain exceptions, obtain a student's written consent prior to the disclosure of personally identifiable information from the student's education records.
 The university may, however, disclose appropriately designated “directory information” without the student's written consent.
 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can be disclosed to outside organizations and individuals without a student's prior written consent.
-However, each request by outside parties for directory information is evaluated separately to safeguard the privacy of our students.
-Additionally, most requests for directory information of all students (or categories of students) will be denied.
-For example, the university will not release any directory information to individuals or organizations seeking to conduct solicitations or fundraising activities.
+However, each request by outside parties for directory information is evaluated separately, and most requests for directory information of all students (or categories of students) will be denied.

 The university has designated the following information as directory information: